 \section{List of the bright galaxies within $3 \theta_{G}$ of each cCGs}

-In this appendix, we list the bright galaxies ($r < 14.00$) within $3 \theta_{G}$ of each cCGs in Table~\ref{tab:extraBright}, including sky coordinates, redshift, galactic extinction corrected r-band Petrosian magnitude, corresponding cCG ID, redshift of corresponding cCG and the projected location in corresponding cCG.
+In this appendix, we list the bright galaxies ($r < 14.00$) within $3 \theta_{G}$ of each cCGs in Table~\ref{tab:extraBright}, including sky coordinates, redshift, galactic extinction corrected $r$-band Petrosian magnitude, corresponding cCG ID, redshift of corresponding cCG and the projected location in corresponding cCG.

-Since the bright galaxies in SDSS are easily contaminated by deblending effect, we have made visual inspection for all these galaxies.
-There are 76 bright galaxies associating with 74 cCGs.
-If we join these bright galaxies into current cCG catalogue (defined on galaxies with $14.00 \leq r \leq 17.77$), 26 cCGs are still identified as cCGs (but the richness and surface brightness would be raised), while the rest 48 would be rejected.
+Since the bright galaxies in SDSS are easily contaminated by the deblending effect, we have made visual inspection for all these galaxies.
+There are 76 bright galaxies associated with 74 cCGs.
+If we join these bright galaxies into the current cCG catalog (defined on galaxies with $14.00 \leq r \leq 17.77$), 26 cCGs are still identified as cCGs (but the richness and surface brightness would be raised), while the other 48 would be rejected.